miracle-wm-org/miracle-wm/NOTES.md

 2. I will also look extensively at the `miral-app` demo to see how it is starting the miral server.
 The `miral-shell` looks like the easiest barebone candidate for me to follow.

 ### Programming
-1. I started off by implementing the simple miral-terminal example, however I am runnning into an issue where the `ExternalClientLauncher` is claiming that the server has not yet been set.
-2.
+1. To get started at a reasonabel pace, I copy and pasted the example `FloatingWindowManager` class.
+I plan to rework it for a `TilingWindowManager` with controls that mimic those if `i3.`

 My task is to build a compositor, so I will first define what is that I need in my compositor.
 As an MVP, I would like to support:
 - Window transparency
 - Drop shadows